dgraph-io/dgraph-docs/content/releases/index.md

 your Dgraph Cloud backend will switch to read-only.
-* **Dgraph Cloud rolling upgrades**: Dgraph Cloud service updates that don't include breaking API changes or data format changes are handled as rolling upgrades, with no impact on HA clusters and minimal impact on non-HA clusters (non-HA clusters switch to read-only during the upgrade).
+* **Dgraph Cloud rolling upgrades**: Dgraph Cloud service updates that don't include breaking API changes or data format changes are handled as rolling upgrades, with no impact on HA clusters and a few minutes of downtime for non-HA clusters.

 <!-- Original API deprecation wording, for reviewer reference:
 If there're API breaking changes, we'll give the user plenty of notice (months) and work with them to upgrade them to the new version — this might require code changes at their end, so we have to be more careful.